 During our many years’ of experience in establishing Maltese companies and partnerships for foreign-based businesses, we have developed and fine-tuned our systems and procedures, enabling us to provide efficient and reliable services in this regard.

-Our extensive international experience built up over the past two decades means we are often quite familiar with the shareholders’ jurisdictions and the shareholding entity – whether it be a Delaware LLC, a German GmbH, an Indian Pvt Ltd, a Brazilian Limitada, a UK LLP, a Dutch closed CV, etc. etc.
+Our extensive international experience built up over the past two decades means we are often quite familiar with the shareholders’ jurisdictions and the shareholding entity – whether it be a Delaware LLC, a German GmbH, an Indian Pvt Ltd, a Brazilian Limitada, a UK LLP, a Dutch closed CV, etc.

-Before setting up the company or other entity we are almost always consulted as regard the selection of the right legal form as well as on the relevant business tax conservations of each legal form.
+Before setting up the company or any other entity we are almost always consulted as regard to the selection of the right legal form as well as on the relevant business tax conservations of each legal form.

 Apart from our expertise in establishing new entities we are also very experienced in the field of liquidations and winding up.
-We regularly assist in this in cases where the entity is solvent and a registered liquidator is not legally required to be involved.

 Maltese-owned companies are in sometimes in this form, mainly for prestige reasons.
 Almost no foreign-based groups use this form for their Maltese subsidiaries.